Carnot cycle: Carnot's theorem

-It can be seen from the above diagram that for any cycle operating between temperatures $T_H$ and $T_C$, none can exceed the efficiency of a Carnot cycle.
+It can be seen from the above diagram that for any cycle operating between temperatures T_{H} and T_{C}, none can exceed the efficiency of a Carnot cycle.

 Carnot's theorem is a formal statement of this fact: No engine operating between two heat reservoirs can be more efficient than a Carnot engine operating between those same reservoirs.
 Thus, Equation (3) gives the maximum efficiency possible for any engine using the corresponding temperatures.
 A corollary to Carnot's theorem states that: All reversible engines operating between the same heat reservoirs are equally efficient.
 Rearranging the right side of the equation gives what may be a more easily understood form of the equation, namely that the theoretical maximum efficiency of a heat engine equals the difference in temperature between the hot and cold reservoir divided by the absolute temperature of the hot reservoir.
 Looking at this formula an interesting fact becomes apparent: Lowering the temperature of the cold reservoir will have more effect on the ceiling efficiency of a heat engine than raising the temperature of the hot reservoir by the same amount.
 In the real world, this may be difficult to achieve since the cold reservoir is often an existing ambient temperature.

 In mesoscopic heat engines, work per cycle of operation in general fluctuates due to thermal noise.
 If the cycle is performed quasi-statically, the fluctuations vanish even on the mesoscale.
 However, if the cycle is performed faster than the relaxation time of the working medium, the fluctuations of work are inevitable.
 Nevertheless, when work and heat fluctuations are counted, an exact equality relates the exponential average of work performed by any heat engine to the heat transfer from the hotter heat bath.

 Efficiency of real heat engines

 Carnot realized that, in reality, it is not possible to build a thermodynamically reversible engine.
 So, real heat engines are even less efficient than indicated by Equation (3).
 In addition, real engines that operate along the Carnot cycle style (isothermal expansion / adiabatic expansion / isothermal compression / adiabatic compression) are rare.
 Nevertheless, Equation (3) is extremely useful for determining the maximum efficiency that could ever be expected for a given set of thermal reservoirs.

-This can help illustrate, for example, why a reheater or a regenerator can improve the thermal efficiency of steam power plants by increasing the value of $T_H$ and why the thermal efficiency of combined-cycle power plants (which incorporate gas turbines operating at even higher temperatures) exceeds that of conventional steam plants.
+This can help illustrate, for example, why a reheater or a regenerator can improve the thermal efficiency of steam power plants by increasing the value of T_{H} and why the thermal efficiency of combined-cycle power plants (which incorporate gas turbines operating at even higher temperatures) exceeds that of conventional steam plants.
 The first prototype of the diesel engine was based on the principles of the Carnot cycle.